HamzaIjaz1/HamzaIjaz1/README.md

 - 👀 I’m interested in full-stack development.
 - 🌱 I’m currently learning cloud technologies.
 - 💞️ I’m looking to collaborate on anything related to cloud.
-- 📫 You cna reach me at iamhamzza@gmail.com
+- 📫 You can reach me at iamhamzza@gmail.com

 <!---
 HamzaIjaz1/HamzaIjaz1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.